Arlo and Janis by Jimmy Johnson for October 21, 2021

 32. Missing large

-lsnrchrd.1 Premium Member over 2 years ago
+lsnrchrd.1 Premium Member about 3 years ago

 Well, yeah, but when the decision was made Libertarian economics (neoliberalism) had been raised by the GOP to the pinnacle of national economic policy (aided in no small part by a large percentage of Democrats) during the Reagan administration.